-Simply dumbstruck by her beauty Booker stared openmouthed.
-A young, blue-black woman laughing, tucking her hair behind her ears while talking to another woman.
+Simply dumbstruck by her beauty Booker stared open-mouthed at a young, blue-black woman standing at the curb laughing.
+Her clothes were white, her hair like a million black butterflies asleep on her head.
+She was talking to another woman-chalk white with blond dreadlocks.
 A limousine negotiated the curb and both waited for the driver to open the door for them.
-Smiling Booker walked on to the subway [?] entrance where he played with the two guitarists-Michael and Freeman Chase.
-No one was there, not Michael, or Chase, and it was only then that he noticed the rain-soft, steady.
-The raindrops were like diamonds breaking into specks of light on the pavement falling from a baby-blue sky.
+Although it made him sad to see the limo pull away, Booker smiled and smiled as he walked on to the train entrance where he played with the two guitarists-Michael and Freeman Chase.
+Neither one was there, not Michael or Chase, and it was only then that he noticed the rain-soft, steady.
+The sun still blazed so the raindrops were like crystal breaking into specks of light on the pavement falling from a baby-blue sky.
 He decided to play his trumpet anyway alone in the rain knowing that no pedestrians would stop to listen; rather they closed umbrellas as they rushed down the stairs to the trains.
 Still enthrall to the sheer beauty of the girl he had seen, he put the trumpet to his lips.
 What emerged was music he had never played before.
 Low, muted notes held long, too long as the strains floated through drops of rain.
 Booker had no words to describe his feelings.
-What he did know was that fall leaves seemed to preen when he played while remembering her.
+What he did know was that the rain-soaked air smelled like lilac when he played while remembering her.
 Streets with litter at their curbs appeared interesting, not filthy; Bodegas, beauty shops, diners, thrift stores leaning against one another looked homey, downright friendly.
 Each time he imagined her eyes glittering toward him or her lips open in an inviting, reckless smile, he felt not just a swell of desire but also the disintegration of the haunt and gloom in which for years Adam's death had clouded him.
 When he stepped through that cloud and became as emotionally content as he had been before Adam skated into the sunset-there she was.
 A midnight Galatea always and already alive.
-A few weeks after that first sighting of her waiting for a limousine there she was again, standing in line at the stadium where the Black Gauchos were performing-a hot band, new, a combination upcoming playing Brazilian and New Orleans jazz, one show only.
+A few weeks after that first sighting of her leaning into a limousine there she was again, standing in line at the stadium where the Black Gauchos were performing-a hot band, new, upcoming, playing a merging of Brazilian and New Orleans jazz, one show only.
 The line was long, loud and jittery but when the doors opened to the crush he managed first to slip four bodies behind her and then, when the crowd found bench seats, he was able to stand right at her back.
 In music--powered air, with body rules broken and sexual benevolence thick as cream, circling her waist with his arms seemed more than a natural gesture; it was an inevitable one.
-And they danced and danced.
-When the music stopped his Galatea turned to face him and surrender unto him the reckless smile he'd always imagined.
+And together they danced and danced.
+When the music stopped his Galatea turned to face him and surrender to him the reckless smile he'd always imagined.
 "Bride," she said when he asked her name.

-God damn, he thought.
+God damn, he whispered.